freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 - Run your file by executing it
 - Type `./questionnaire.sh` in the terminal and press enter
 - Make sure you are in the `project` folder first
-- Enter `cd ~/project` in the terminal to get to the project folder if you aren't there
 - You can press `ctrl+c` to close the program

 ## 326. Change to echo -e "\n~~ Questionnaire ~~\n"

 ### 326.1

-Didn't work.
-When using patterns like `\n`, you need to enclose the string in double quotes (`"<string>"`).
-Place double quotes around the title to see it will print the empty lines.
+It didn't print the empty lines. `echo` will only print empty lines if it is enclosed in quotes.
+Place double quotes around the title that gets printed to see if it works.

 #### HINTS